oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

-An easier alternative for `GET` requests is to append `/$query` to the resource path of the URL, use the `POST` verb instead of `GET`, and pass the query options part of the URL in the request body.
+An easier alternative for `GET` requests is to append `/$query` to the resource path of the URL, use the `POST` verb instead of `GET`, and pass the resource path or the query options part of the URL in the request body.

 Requests to paths ending in `/$query` MUST use the `POST` verb.
 Query options specified in the request body and query options specified in the request URL are processed together.
+When the resource path is specified in the request body, `$query` MUST be appended to the [service root URL](#ServiceRootURL).

 The request body MUST use a `Content-Type` of `text/plain`, `application/x-www-form-urlencoded`, or `application/json`.